SazzGuy/Lab2/recipe.md

 4. Add a tablespoon of instant coffee to the dry ingredients for a hint of mocha flavor.
 5. Mix in a handful of chocolate chunks for extra indulgence.
 6. Line the bottom of the baking pan with parchment paper for easy cake removal.

+## Additional Directions by Sas:
+7. Place the mixture into the baking pan
+8. Set oven to bake at 350°F (180°C) for 45 minutes.
+9. Enjoy!